MICHAEL BROADWAY

 Michael regularly accompanies the soprano Vaninne Parker.

 Michael Broadway lives in London with his wife Frances.
-In 1981 he was elected a Fellow of the Royal Society of Arts, and in 1983 he became a Freeman of the City of London, being admitted as a Liveryman of the Worshipful Company of Glaziers and Painters of Glass, of which he is now a member of the Court of Assistants, and Honorary Musician to the Company.
+In 1981 he was elected a Fellow of the Royal Society of Arts, and in 1983 he became a Freeman of the City of London, being admitted as a Liveryman of the Worshipful Company of Glaziers and Painters of Glass.
+He is a member of the Court of Assistants, Honorary Musician to the Company - he served as Master in 2013 and Deputy Master in 2014.

 +44 (0) 20 7254 6145